Gigaspaces/xap-docs/site/content/xap/12.3/dev-java/the-space-operations.markdown

 **Here are a few important considerations when using the batch operation:**

--  boosts the performance, since it performs multiple operations using one call.
+-  Boosts the performance, because it performs multiple operations using one call.
 This method returns the matching results in one result object back to the client.
 This allows the client and server to utilize the network bandwidth in an efficient manner.
-In some cases, this batch operation can be up to 10 times faster than multiple single based operations.
+In some cases, this batch operation can be up to 10 times faster than multiple single-based operations.
--  should be handled with care, since it can return a large data set (potentially all the space data).
-This might cause an out of memory error in the space and client process.
-You should use the [GSIterator](#space-iterator) to return the result in batches (paging) in such cases.
+-  Should be handled with care, because it can return a large data set (potentially all the Space data).
+This can cause an out of memory error in the Space and client processes.
+Use the [GSIterator](#space-iterator) to return the result in batches (paging) in such cases.
--  should be performed with transactions - this allows the client to roll back the space to its initial state prior the operation was started, in case of a failure.
+-  Should be performed with transactions.
+This allows the client to roll back the Space to its initial state prior to when the operation was started, in case of a failure.
--  operation **dos not support timeout** operations.
+-  Operation **dos not support timeout** operations.
 The simple way to achieve this is by calling the `read` operation first with the proper timeout, and if non-null values are returned, perform the batch operation.
--  in the event of a take error, DataAccessException will wrap a TakeMultipleException, accessible via DataAccessException.getRootCause().
+-  In the event of a take error, DataAccessException will wrap a TakeMultipleException, accessible via DataAccessException.getRootCause().

 {{%anchor takeIfExists%}}

-## Take if exists
+## TakeIfExists

-A takeIfExists operation will return a matching object, or a null if there is currently no matching object in the space.
+A takeIfExists operation will return a matching object, or a null if there is currently no matching object in the Space.

 If the only possible matches for the template have conflicting locks from one or more other transactions, the timeout value specifies how long the client is willing to wait for interfering transactions to settle before returning a value.
 If at the end of that time no value can be returned that would not interfere with transactional state, null is returned.

-Example:
+**Example**

 ```java